OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 - advanced (`BasicHAWTFormat=False`): The position and orientation of the tower base, nacelle, hub, and individual blades can be arbitrarily defined.
 This can be used for HAWT and any other turbine concepts.
   The definition of the different frames are given in :numref:`fig:MultiRotor`.
-  The position (`BaseOriginInit`) and orientation (`BaseOriginInit`) of the turbine base frame are defined with respect to the OpenFAST global frame.
+  The position (`BaseOriginInit`) and orientation (`BaseOriginInit`) of the turbine base frame are defined with respect to the global frame.
 Orientations are given using the values of three successive rotations (x-y-z Euler angles).
 If the base undergoes a motion, the orientation of the base frame will consists of the time-varying rotations followed by these initial rotations.

   A flag indicating whether the turbine has a tower is given on the next line (`HasTower`).
-This flag currently affects the VTK outputs.
+This flag currently affects the VTK outputs and does not have an impact on AeroDyn yet.
 The user still has to provide tower inputs data in AeroDyn for each turbine (see :numref:`ad_inputs_multirot`).
   The next line indicates which projection AeroDyn is to use in its calculation.
 It is recommended to use `HAWTProjection=True` for HAWT, which is the default projection used in OpenFAST (projects on the coned-pitched axis).
 For other rotor concepts, set `HAWTprojection=False`.
   The following lines indicates the position and orientations of the tower, nacelle and hub.

   The tower and the nacelle are defined with respect to the turbine base (t) origin and frame.
-  The tower is assumed to end at the nacelle.
+  The tower top is assumed to coincide with the nacelle origin.
-  The tower station defined in the AeroDyn input file are assumed to be given with respect to the tower origin, unlike OpenFAST which uses ground/MSL as a reference (see :numref:`ad_inputs_multirot`).
+  The tower stations defined in the AeroDyn input file are assumed to be given with respect to the tower origin, unlike OpenFAST which uses ground/MSL as a reference (see :numref:`ad_inputs_multirot`).
   The hub is defined with respect to the nacelle origin and frame (n).

   The definitions of the blades follows, starting with the number of blades `NumBlades`.
-A rotor with zero blade is supported, and can be used to model a tower.
+A rotor with zero blade is supported and can be used to model an isolated tower.
   If tower shadow/potential is used in AeroDyn, then the isolated tower will disturbed the flow of the vortex wake when OLAF is used.
   When BEM is used, the flow of the blades of a given turbine are disturbed only by the turbine's tower.
   The inputs for turbine `i` and blade `j` are labelled `(i_j)`.
   The origin `BldOrigin_h`) and orientation (`BldOrientation_h`) of each blade are given with respect to the hub origin and frame (h).
   Hub radius inputs (`BldHubRad_Bl`) are provided for convenience.
 They will effectively offset the blade origin along the :math:`z_b` axis.
   An example of input for an advanced geometry definition is given below.
-  This example corresponds to typical values for a 3-bladed upwind HAWT, with 6 degrees of tilt (-6 in OpenFAST) and -4 degrees of precone (going upstream)
+  This example corresponds to typical values for a 3-bladed upwind HAWT, with 6 degrees of tilt (-6 in OpenFAST) and -4 degrees of precone (blade inclined upstream).

 .. code::